bmakarand2009/studioreact/replit.md

   - All changes architect-reviewed and verified working

 - **October 30, 2025:** Initial Replit setup & Authentication Fix
-  - Configured Vite to use port 3500 with host 0.0.0.0
+  - Configured Vite to use port 5000 with host 0.0.0.0 (required for Replit webview)
   - Added `allowedHosts: true` to Vite config (required for Replit proxy)
   - Disabled HMR to fix continuous refresh issue
   - Set up development workflow